-In certain circumstances the Company has entered into property lease arrangements where an employee of the Company is the landlord.
+In certain circumstances BGI or Boyd US has entered into property lease arrangements where an employee of BGI or Boyd US is the landlord.
 The property leases for these locations do not contain any significant non-standard terms and conditions that would not normally exist in an arm's length relationship, and the Fund has determined that the terms and conditions of the leases are representative of fair market rent values.
-The following are the facilities currently under lease with related parties:
+The following are the lease expense amounts for facilities currently under lease with related parties: